AlessandroCaula/LaboratoryOfBioinformatics_profile-HMM/README.md

 # LaboratoryOfBioinformatics_profile-HMM
-This repository contain all the useful files for the generation of the Hidden Markov Model as described on the "Building a Profile Hidden Markov Model of the Kunitz-type domain" project
+This repository contain all the useful files for the generation of the Hidden Markov Model as described in the "Building a Profile Hidden Markov Model of the Kunitz-type domain" project.

+Alessandro Caula